NileshGule/StructurizrTest/README.md

 The program creates a simple [System Context diagram](Images/structurizr-36812-SystemContext.png) for a sample system.
 It also creates a [Component diagram](Images/structurizr-36812-Components.png) by dynamically finding all the classes with "validator" suffix.

-The program makes use of `ComponentFinder` strategy using `NameSuffixTypeMatcher`.
+The program makes use of `TypeBasedComponentFinderStrategy` strategy using `NameSuffixTypeMatcher`.